-7 Title IX sex and pregnancy based discrimination matters are addressed under this policy, while Title IX Sexual Harassment matters are handled under the University's Interim Policy on Title IX Sexual Harassment.
+Harassment matters are handled under the University's Interim Policy on Title IX Sexual Harassment.

-- Parties is a term that refers to the Complainant and the Respondent collectively. - A witness is a person who has knowledge related to specific aspects of a case. - An advisor is a support person who may be present to provide support to a Complainant or Respondent throughout an investigation and/or hearing.
+- the Office of Community Standards.) - A Respondent is the person who is alleged to have violated University policy. - Parties is a term that refers to the Complainant and the Respondent collectively. - A witness is a person who has knowledge related to specific aspects of a case. - An advisor is a support person who may be present to provide support to a Complainant or Respondent throughout an investigation and/or hearing.
 An advisor may not also serve as a witness in the same matter.